joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7061696/2026/02/21/hockeys-marquee-matchup-plus-selfs-advice-to-peterson/

 **How Johannes Klaebo’s 6 Gold Medals Ranks Among the All-Time Olympic Performances**\
-`With his win on Saturday, the Norwegian cross-country skier completed one of the biggest medal hauls ever at a single Olympics.`\
+`The Norwegian cross-country skier completed the biggest medal haul ever by an athlete at a Winter Games, and one of the biggest at any single Olympics.`\
 https://nytimes.com/2026/02/21/world/olympics/best-olympic-performances.html

 **Johannes Høsflot Klæbo wins sixth gold, most ever in a single Winter Olympics**\